MrMM7/MrMM7/README.md

 ### 🧰 Notable Projects

-- 📈 [`tgju-api`](https://github.com/MrMM7/tgju-api): A Python wrapper for TGJU’s financial data, making it easy to pull gold, currency, and crypto prices in seconds.
+- 📈 [`TGJU-API`](https://github.com/MrMM7/tgju-api): A Python wrapper for TGJU’s financial data, making it easy to pull gold, currency, and crypto prices in seconds.
-- 🕵️‍♂️ *Unannounced Projects*: planning something BIG 👀
+- 📱  [`OnyxEngine`](https://github.com/MrMM7/OnyxEngine/tree/master): A built-from-scratch Search engine capable of crawling and indexing the requested site in mere seconds.

 ---